yellowdog/python-examples/README.md

 }
 ```

-The next example is of a relatively rich JSON specification of an Advanced Worker Pool, from one of the YellowDog demos.
+The next example is of a more complex JSON specification of an Advanced Worker Pool, from one of the YellowDog demos.
 It includes node specialisation, and action groups that respond to the `STARTUP_NODES_ADDED` and `NODES_ADDED` events to drive **Node Actions**.

 ```json
 {